ksheeraj1161/ksheeraj1161/README.md

   - 📫 How to reach me _ kandra.ksheeraj@gmail.com

-  - 😄 Pronouns _ He/atadu/vah/avan/il
+  - 😄 Available for freelancing

   - ⚡ Fun fact _ I code to drink coffee and viceversa